El Cóndor Pasa (song)

 "El Cóndor Pasa" (/es/, Spanish for "The Condor Passes") is an orchestral musical piece from the zarzuela El Cóndor Pasa by the Peruvian composer Daniel Alomía Robles, written in 1913 and based on traditional Andean music, specifically folk music from Peru.

 Since then, it has been estimated that, around the world, more than 4,000 versions of the melody have been produced, along with 300 sets of lyrics.
 In 2004, Peru declared this song to be a part of its national cultural heritage.
 This song is now considered the second national anthem of Peru.

 The song was further popularised by a 1970 cover by Simon & Garfunkel, with English lyrics by Paul Simon, on their Bridge over Troubled Water album.
 Their version is called "El Cóndor Pasa (If I Could)".

 Original zarzuela version

 In 1913, Peruvian songwriter Daniel Alomía Robles composed "El Cóndor Pasa", and the song was first performed publicly at the Teatro Mazzi in Lima.
 The song was originally a musical piece in the Peruvian zarzuela (musical play), El cóndor pasa.
 The zarzuela is written in prose and consists of one musical play and two acts.

 Its music was composed by Daniel Alomía Robles in 1913 and its script was written by Julio de La Paz (pseudonym of the Limenian dramatist Julio Baudouin).
 The piano arrangement of this play's most famous melody was legally registered on May 3, 1933, by The Edward B. Marks Music Corp. in the Library of Congress, under the number 9643.

+As Alomía Robles died in 1942, the original version of the song has been in the public domain since 1 January 2013.